 The health tolls of the entrepreneurial lifestyle and its effect on founders' lives and performance are an increasing source of concern for China's VC investors

-Voting for the 2016 AVCJ Private Equity & Venture Capital Awards will close on October 28 at 5 p.m.
-Hong Kong time.
+Voting for the 2016 AVCJ Private Equity & Venture Capital Awards has now closed.
+Many thanks for your participation.